codescape/jira-scrum-poker/docs/health-check.md

 The following checks are implemented and performed when started:

 * License Check
-  * Check for existence of a license
+  * Check that a license is configured
+  * Check that the license is not expired
-  * Check that the license is valid
+  * Check that the license is valid (size, version, type)

 * Configuration Check
   * Check that the estimate field is configured